Monday, November 26, 2012

 Thursday, October 25, 2012

-Addicted to Self
+Are You Addicted to Self?

 I am re-posting again because I believe what Andrew says is true and I wanted to share with all of you who may not read his articles.
 See if there is anything in here that causes you to pause and think about the way you live your life.
 It could be talking about you.
 And if it does talk about you, and me, and many more you know, then share it with them as well.